vjvasiljev/SelfGrowAI/README.md

 ## Entry 069 — Failed to apply patch for task 197: Refactor code to reduce redundancy and improve readability (2025-04-19 13:17:05)

 ## Entry 070 — Metrics summary: {'total_tasks': 3, 'successful_tasks': 1, 'failed_tasks': 2} (2025-04-19 13:17:07)

+## Entry 071 — Failed to apply patch for task 198: Implement unit tests for the existing codebase (2025-04-19 14:16:07)

 ---